Breastfeeding Vs Formula FeedingNeoLacta Lifesciences

 - Bacterial meningitis

 Due to better immunity and brain development breastfeed babies also perform well in school (3), better behavior (4) and eyesight (5).
-It also prevents them from becoming obese, protect them from Diabetes 1 & 2 (6) & (7).
+It also reduces the risk of obesity, cardiovascular diseases and Diabetes 1 & 2 (6) & (7).

-It also benefits the mother to burn her calories and contracts the uterus and lowers the risk of developing breast cancer (8).
+It also benefits the mother to burn calories and lose weight.
+It also helps the uterus to shrink and lowers the risk of developing breast and ovarian cancer (8).

-Why Breast milk should be your priority and not Formula?
+Why Breast milk should be prioritized over Formula?

-Breast milk is very economic and readily available.
-It saves a lot of money and time when a mother breastfeed her baby.
+Breast milk is very economical and is readily available.
+It saves a lot of money and time when a mother breastfeeds her baby.

 There might be sleepless night as a mother needs to wake up frequently to feed her baby.
-If a mother starts lactating her baby besides her she can overcome the sleepless night as the baby will sleep faster (right posture is required).
+If a mother nurses her baby besides her, she can overcome the sleepless night as the baby will sleep faster (right posture is required).

-It saves a lot of time for you, there is no need for washing up the bottles, sanitizing, preparing for formula, checking for the right temperature.
+It saves a lot of time for you, there is no need for washing up the bottles, sterilizing, preparing for formula, checking for the right temperature etc.

 Breastfeeding also adds a great value when babies are introduced to solids.
-Since the food that a mother eat adds flavor to her milk, babies easily get adjusted when introduced them to solids.
+Since the food that a mother eat adds flavor to her milk, babies easily get adjusted when solids are introduced.

 The benefits of breast milk are incomparable and cannot be replicated.